Beautiful Quartzite Countertops add Style and Texture to Kitchens, Baths and Patios

 Whether you’re planning a kitchen or bathroom makeover in your home, or you’re building a new home, you should consider incorporating the timeless beauty of quartzite.

-Just like our granite and marble inventories, our quartzite is quarried, slabbed and shipped from exotic locations throughout the world.
+Just like our marble inventories, our quartzite is quarried, slabbed and shipped from exotic locations throughout the world.
 The truly great thing about finishing off your remodel or new home with our natural stone is the gorgeous one-of-a-kind look you’ll achieve.
 Remember that the varied colors and random patterns of quartzite are the result of eons of heat and pressure on sand and mineral deep in the Earth’s crust.
 Conversely, quartz―not to be confused with natural crystalline quartz―is a man-made countertop material that, while strong and attractive, cannot take heat and is not unique in color or pattern.

 Quartzite, at 7 Mohs, is actually a bit harder than granite which runs 6-6.5 Mohs.
 Quartzite is also much more UV resistant than granite which makes it superior for patio areas and sunrooms.
 However, granite is more resistant to scuffs and scratches than quartzite.
 This makes it imperative to seal quartzite surfaces more often than is necessary for granite.
 And, you should always use a cutting board when preparing meals on quartzite countertops.

 Quartzite is showier than granite because it sparkles in both sunlight and artificial light due to tiny bits of quartz crystals naturally embedded in the stone’s matrix.
 This stunning effect can really set your home apart and, for that reason, quartzite is prized by many builders, decorators and designers.
 In fact, this stone will often have uniquely beautiful veins of quartz crystals in showy splashes of pinks, greens, blues, greys, reds, etc.